Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

         ```
     Each time you open a new command line, you should execute this command first.
 From here onwards, we will assume you are executing commands from within this activated virtual environment.

-**Note:** If you're comfortable with setting up virtual environments yourself and would rather do it manually, just run `pip install -r dev-requirements.txt` after setting it up.
+**Note:** If you're comfortable with setting up virtual environments yourself and would rather do it manually, just run `pip install -Ur tools/dev-requirements.txt` after setting it up.

 ### 4.2 Testing
 We've recently started using [tox](https://github.com/tox-dev/tox) to run all of our tests.
 It's extremely simple to use, and if you followed the previous section correctly, it is already installed to your virtual environment.